OaklandMuseum/reports/README.md

 ## Jaspersoft Reports for CollectionSpace
 This is a collection of Jaspersoft reports for Oakland Museum's CollectionSpace instance.

 N.B.
-Many of these reports use SQL queries specifically created to call from custom postgres tables and will produece errors when added to a default CollectionSpace system.
+Many of these reports use SQL queries specifically created to call from custom postgres tables and will generate errors when added to a default CollectionSpace system.

+## Subreports
+A number of subreports were created that are referenced within a parent report.
+They are named with a **subreport_** prefix.
+Their corresponding .jasper files are also included as the compiled version of the subreport are called from within the parent report.

 ## Parameters
 There are a few parameters used in these reports that will need to be updated for other custom CollectionSpace instances.
 * $P{tenantid} - the custom tenant ID.
-In these reports the custom OMCA tenant is 35
+The default value is the OMCA tenant ID, "35".
 * $P{csid} -  useful for local testing using Jaspersoft Studio (or older iReports).
 The default value is ignored when run within CollectionSpace
 * $P{cspace_server} - this is used for creating links to a specific server.
-This parameter is used in two ways within these reports
+This parameter is used in a few ways within these reports
-  * creating a link to a specific record within the CollectionSpace server
+  * adding a link to the record CSID that opens the full record view in a browser (not applicable in the PDF report, unfortunately.)
-  * creating a link to a script that pulls in media blobs (see **Media blobs** section below.)
+  * linking to a script that pulls in media blobs (see **Media blobs** section below.)

 ## Media blobs
 Many of these reports pull in an image for each Cataloging record that returned.
 It is important to note that CollectionSpace doesn't  provide a means to request images from the database but rather through the backend API.
-For this, a small custom script was created that given a media blob CSID value will fetch the respective image.
+For this, a small custom script was created that when given a media blob CSID value will return the respective image.

 For these reports the custom script tag is wrapped within an \<imageExpression/\> tag
 ```xml
 <imageExpression><![CDATA["http://" + $P{cspace_server} +  "/fetchimage/index.php?csid=" + $F{blobcsid}]]></imageExpression>
 ```

-This specific custom script is not provided for this repository but is easy enough to create using a scripting language of your choice and a cURL like method.
+This specific custom script is not provided for this repository but is easy enough to create using a scripting language of your choice and a cURL-like method.
+Care must be placed to avoid opening up this access point to the world, of course!

 ## Adding a report to CollectionSpace